DeNeutoy/blog/docs/syntax.md

 --------------------------------------------------------------------
 ```

 and volia!
-Our overall performance has improved.
+Our overall performance has improved (unsurprisingly).
 But there are several interesting things to note here, the first being that as our F1 score has increased by 2.44, the percentage of perfect props has increased by 3.17%, suggesting that many of our corrections have contributed to fixing the last incorrectly predicted span in a particular sentence in the dev set.
 This is quite encouraging!
 Another thing to note is the unlabelled span F1 has increased by 1%, indicating that the spans we completely removed were also hard to predict - it wasn't just identifying the labels for those spans that was difficult.

 Finally, to place this improvement in the context of modelling, a 3% performance increase is similar to the modelling contributions between 2008 and 2017 (admittedly this is measuring on CONLL 2005, a different SRL dataset), and slightly more than the increase given from incorporating BERT representations into the SRL model.
 Quite nice!
 The takeaway here is to _look at the data_ and to make sure you're actually interested in what you are modelling.